Texas: Leading the Global Effort to End Cancer

 The University of Texas System recently announced that MD Anderson will build a new, comprehensive cancer center and UT Austin will build a specialty hospital at what will become the UT Austin Medical Center.

-Further, two strategic collaborations between MD Anderson and UT Austin, launched in 2019, already are providing opportunities for joint cancer research projects with unprecedented scope – from highly specialized, patient-centric clinical studies, to broader projects aimed at reducing cancer diagnoses across society.
+Two strategic collaborations between MD Anderson and UT Austin, launched in 2019, provide opportunities for joint cancer research projects with unprecedented scope – from highly specialized, patient-centric clinical studies to broader projects aimed at reducing cancer diagnoses across society.

 MD Anderson – UT Austin Strategic Collaboration

 MD Anderson and UT Austin have a broad strategic initiative aimed at promoting cooperative research between the two institutions across a variety of cancer-related fields.
-Initial research themes have been identified based on the shared mutual interests of researchers, including:
+The collaborative research program aims to leverage the unique strengths of both institutions to advance cancer research by identifying breakthroughs in prevention, early detection and treatment.

 Collaboration in Oncological Data and Computational Science